 That’s a straight way to an unhealthy relationship with food and weight regain.

 If you need a mental break from dieting, then have a cheat meal (tracked!).
-Better yet, enjoy a “mini” cheat meal every day using 80/20 rule and you won’t even need a cheat day.
+Better yet, enjoy a “mini” cheat meal every day using the 80/20 rule and you won’t even need a cheat day.

 When your diet is great, you don’t even need to cheat on it!